-The minor is organized around one particular area of history (of the student's choice), defined either by geography (e.g., United States, Latin America) or topic (e.g., imperialism, social change).
+The minor is organized around the student's interest in a particular area of history, defined either by geography (e.g., United States, Latin America) or topic (e.g., imperialism, social change).
 Courses offered for the minor must be taken for a letter grade.
 All courses offered for the minor must be passed with a grade of C or higher.